Online Algorithms for Repeated Optimal Stopping: Balancing Baseline Guarantees and Regret: Introduction

-We remark that if $\Pi$ is a point-mass at a single permutation, then the problem setting corresponds to the \emph{adversarial order} model, and if $\Pi$ is a uniform distribution, then it corresponds to the \emph{random order} model.
-Thus, the problem includes these major models.
-See \Cref{sec:preliminaries} for details.
+We remark that the distribution $\Pi$ captures the arrival model.
+If $\Pi$ is a point-mass at a single permutation, then the problem setting corresponds to the \emph{adversarial order} model, and if $\Pi$ is a uniform distribution, then it corresponds to the \emph{random order} model.
+Thus, our framework includes these major arrival models.
+In particular, the prophet inequality corresponds to the case where $\Pi$ is a point-mass, while the prophet secretary problem corresponds to the case where $\Pi$ is uniform.

+At each step $i\in [n]$, the value $x_i$ and the index $\tau(i)$ are revealed to the algorithm.
+The algorithm knows that $x_i$ is drawn from $D_{\tau(i)}$.
+Based on the observed values $\bx_{\le i}$ and $\tau_{\le i}$, the algorithm must decide irrevocably whether to (a) accept $x_i$ and stop (i.e., automatically reject the subsequent values), or (b) reject $x_i$ and proceed to the next step.

+Accepting $x_i$ yields a profit of $p(\bx,i)$.
+If all values are rejected, the profit is $p(\bx,n+1)$.
+The profit function $p$ subsumes the classical prophet-type problems, e.g., the prophet inequality and the prophet secretary problem, in which $p(\bx,i)=x_i$ for $i\in[n]$, and $p(\bx,n+1)=0$, corresponding to the case where no value is accepted.